wp-plugins/sabines-zoom-gallery/readme.txt

 2. View the images already uploaded to the current page or post by selecting **Uploaded to this page** option from the pulldown menu. **Don't insert the images into the textfield.**

 == Changelog ==

+= 0.2.1 =
+* Renamed functions by adding a prefix to prevent confusion

 = 0.2 =
 * Added 'showsize' attribute to shortcode